tripeersyou/francisoliverdev/_posts/2021-03-12-grammys-2021-predictions-for-pop-and-major-categories.md

 ### Record of the Year

 1. **Colors by Black Pumas — Predicted Winner**
-2. everything i wanted by Billie Eilish
+2. _everything i wanted by Billie Eilish  — Actual Winner_
 3. Don't Start Now by Dua Lipa
 4. Say So by Doja Cat
 5. Circles by Post Malone